 Survey findings and summary

-Albany's results from the third annual Thumbtack.com
+Albany's results from the fourth annual Thumbtack.com

 Small Business Friendliness Survey.
 The study, drawing upon data from over 12,000